Protests and uprisings in Tibet since 1950: Tibetan resistance, 1958–1973

-Middle Way Approach, 1973
+Middle-Way Approach, 1973–present

-According to the office of the Dalai Lama the essence of the Middle Way Approach seeks coexistence based on equality and mutual co-operation.
+According to the office of the Dalai Lama the essence of the Middle-Way Approach seeks coexistence based on equality and mutual co-operation.
 It is a:

 non-partisan and moderate position that safeguards the vital interests of all concerned parties- for Tibetans: the protection and preservation of their culture, religion and national identity; for the Chinese: the security and territorial integrity of the motherland; and for neighbours and other third parties: peaceful borders and international relations.

-The seeds of the Middle Way Approach were sown in the early 1970s in a series of internal government and external consultations.
+The seeds of the Middle-Way Approach were sown in the early 1970s in a series of internal government and external consultations.
 The Dalai Lama was encouraged in 1979 when Deng Xiaoping told his brother Gyalo Thondup that "except independence, all other issues can be resolved through negotiations".
 The Dalai Lama agreed to pursue negotiations for a mutually beneficial and peaceful resolution rather than fighting to restore independence.
 He sent three fact finding missions into Tibet and wrote Deng Xiaoping a long personal letter before his representatives traveled to Beijing in 1982 to open negotiations.
 However, they reported that their Chinese counterparts were not interested in discussing the situation in Tibet, only the personal status and future of the 14th Dalai Lama.
 Nevertheless, during the 1980s, the Dalai Lama would send 6 delegations to China.
 In 1987, before the U.S. Congressional Human Rights Caucus the Dalai Lama unveiled the Five Point Peace Plan as a "first step towards a lasting solution".

 Congressional Gold Medal awarded to "Tenzin Gyatso the 14th Dalai Lama of Tibet".
 The back side quotes him, "World Peace Must Develop From Inner Peace.
 Peace Is Not The Absence Of Violence.
 Peace Is The Manifestation Of Human Compassion."